kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// Interceptors reference interceptors that respond to this eviction request.
 	// Interceptors should observe and communicate through the EvictionRequest API to help with
 	// the graceful eviction of a target (e.g. termination of a pod).
+The interceptors are chosen in
+	// reverse order of the list.
+In other words, the interceptor with the highest index runs first.
 	//
 	// This field must not be set upon creation.
 Instead, it is resolved when the EvictionRequest
 	// object is created upon admission.
 The field is populated from Pod's
 	// .spec.evictionInterceptors.
 	//
-	// The maximum length of the interceptors list is 130.
-The number of interceptors is limited to
+	// The maximum length of the interceptors list is 100.
-	// 30 in the 9900-10099 interval and to 100 outside of this interval.
 	// This field is immutable.
 	// +optional
 	// +patchMergeKey=interceptorClass